Schlachtgeschwader 10

-Schlachtgeschwader 10 (SG 10) was a Close air support wing in the Luftwaffe of Nazi Germany during World War II.
+Schlachtgeschwader 10 (SG 10) was a close air support wing in the Luftwaffe of Nazi Germany during World War II.
 The Geschwader was formed on 18 October 1943 in Berdychiv from the Stab of Schnellkampfgeschwader 10.
-SG 10 was formed in October 1943 with I. Gruppe (I./SG 10) formed from I./Schnellkampfgeschwader 2, II.
+I. Gruppe (I./SG 10) formed from I./Schnellkampfgeschwader 2, II.
 Gruppe (II./SG 10) from IV./Schnellkampfgeschwader 10 and III.
 Gruppe (III./SG 10) from II./Sturzkampfgeschwader 77.